Self-organizing traffic lights: A realistic simulation: Conclusions

 \section{Conclusions}

-In this chapter we presented results showing that a self-organizing traffic lights control method improves considerably the traffic flow compared to the current green wave method, namely reducing on average waiting times by half.
+In this chapter we presented results showing that a self-organizing traffic lights control method considerably improves the traffic flow compared to the current green wave method, namely reducing on average waiting times by half.
 These results are encouraging enough to continue refining and exploring similar traffic light controllers and to implement them in real cities, starting with pilot studies.
-However, we would not like to motivate even more the use of cars with an efficient traffic control, since this would increase even more traffic densities and pollution.
-Any city aiming at improving its traffic flow should promote in parallel alternative modes of transportation, such as cyclic, walking, car sharing, or using public transport.
+However, we would not like to motivate further the use of cars with an efficient traffic control, since this would increase traffic densities and pollution even more.
+Any city aiming at improving its traffic flow should promote in parallel alternative modes of transportation, such as cycling, walking, car pooling, or using public transport.